 The product descriptions also lean positive.
 For example, the text about one of their brushes is written for “brush lovers”:

 Meanwhile, the Instagram account has that same simple, affirmative three-word description:

 And the conclusion to the “Product Ethos” page is about as chipper as can be:

 Study the branding of your favorite brands, and you’ll see that the messaging is positive, or at the very least, it’s not negative.

 4. Have an “Our Story” Page

-So load up that page with all sorts of brand awareness goodies.
 Explain why your store is different, why people should feel good about shopping with you.

 Sugarfina also deserves a shoutout for this popup layer, which appears for shoppers who are abroad.
 What says “Welcome to our friendly, fun candy shop!” better than a big greeting of hey sugar?

 Remember earlier when we talked about how your website, social media channels, and newsletter should all deliver the same message?
-Well, the same goes for your URL, Logo, and the oh-so-important business name.
+Well, the same goes for your URL, logo, and the oh-so-important business name.